-Finally, for those of you who are parents and want to monitor and limit device usage for your kiddos, Screen Time offers a feature called “Screen Time for Family.”
+Finally, for parents who want to monitor and limit device usage for their children, Screen Time offers a feature called “Screen Time for Family.”

-Screen Time for Family allows you to see where and how your kids (under age 18) are spending time on their devices.
-Then, you can adjust settings – such as time limits or downtime – right from your own device provided you’re the designated family organizer.
+Screen Time for Family allows you to see where and how children under the age of 18 are spending time on their devices.
+You can adjust settings, such as downtime or app limits, from your own device provided you’re the designated family organizer.
 You can also add another family member as a parent or guardian.